-Rockin’ around the Christmas tree
+Rockin’ Around the Christmas Tree

 Also remember that tree food is toxic to pets and can cause stomach aches and diarrhea.
 Invest in a tree skirt to cover the bowl at the base of the tree, so that your dog doesn’t mistake the tree water for some delicious Christmas nog.

-Don’t have a Blue Christmas
+Don’t Have a Blue Christmas

-Chestnuts roasting on an open fire…
+Chestnuts Roasting on an Open Fire

-Kissin’ by the mistletoe
+Kissin’ by the Mistletoe

 Mistletoe, holly and poinsettias can all be toxic to dogs and cats.
-For example, holly and poinsettias can cause nausea and vomiting while mistletoe can cause cardiovascular problems.
+For example, holly and poinsettias can cause nausea and vomiting, while mistletoe can cause cardiovascular problems.
 Fake mistletoe will earn you just as many smooches as the real stuff, and it’s safer for your pets!
 If silk flowers really aren’t your thing, make sure to ask your local florist about pet-safe holiday bouquets.

 Santa won’t begrudge any good dogs their toys, but make sure to clean up any wrapping paper and ribbons.
 When picking out toys to fill paw-shaped stockings, remember to keep it simple.
 Toys with bells inside are easily torn apart in rush of new excitement.
 Stick to Kongs and other indestructible toys, rather than anything with little, easy-to-swallow pieces.

 As always, keep human food away from canine jaws!
 The cookie jar is for Santa only.
 Make sure any and all chocolate is out of reach of your pets.
 If you’re hosting a lot of children or even well-meaning adults who aren’t familiar with dog diets, ensure they know the rules about what dogs can and can’t eat — and consider setting aside specific dog-friendly treats.